• Skip to primary navigation

 • Remove chicken pieces from the marinade for frying.

-• Heat the oil in a deep bottom pan and start frying chicken pieces one by one keeping the flame low from both sides.
+• Heat the oil in a deep-bottom pan and start frying chicken pieces one by one, keeping the flame low on both sides.

 • It will take around 5 minutes to fry per piece.